 The word, Frugal, can be traced to the Latin word Frux – which means Value.

 By Wiktionary definition, Cheap means: Low and/or reduced in price; of poor quality; of little worth.

 In the definition of Frugal, the words that stick out to me are: Unnecessary, avoiding waste and value.
-When it comes to money and making purchases, these are all positive words.
+When it comes to money, financial decisions and making purchases, these are all positive words.

-On the flip side, Cheap is defined by words that are negative – like poor quality and little worth – and are not words that people typically want to be associated with.
+On the flip side, Cheap is defined by words that are negative.
+This is one of the major differences in what frugal means and what cheap means.
+Cheap is defined with words like poor quality and little worth – and these are not words that people typically want to be associated with.